Scoliosis and Spinal Deformities

 Appointment New Patient Appointment or 214-645-8300

-Our collaborative approach gives patients access to neurosurgeons, orthopaedic surgeons, pain management specialists, and physiatrists with one call.
-We strive to coordinate, facilitate, and expedite patient care and save our patients time.
+Our collaborative approach gives patients access to neurosurgeons, orthopedic surgeons, pain management specialists, and physiatrists with one call.
+We strive to coordinate, facilitate, and expedite patient care, saving our patients’ time.

 If we suspect a spinal deformity, we’ll conduct a physical examination and order spine imaging studies.
 Tests, procedures, and studies used to evaluate and diagnose spinal deformities might include: